 Keep scrolling to check out the top 10 ranked colleges and universities in the Middle Atlantic area for Animal Science majors.
 Our ranking methodology includes variables such as overall quality, program accreditation, typical earnings of graduates, and more.

 Looking for the best of the best?
 Check out Cornell University to pursue your degree in Animal Science.
-Graduates from the animal science program at Cornell University earn 26.0% more than the typical college graduate in this field.
+In addition to its bachelor's programs, Cornell University offers graduate degrees in Animal Science.
 Ithaca, New York is an appropriate setting for learners who appreciate the active city life.

 University of Maryland - College Park is a great choice for individuals interested in an Animal Science major.
 University of Maryland - College Park offers graduate degrees in animal science for those interested in an advanced degree.
 Based in College Park, Maryland, UMCP supplies a safe and sound, suburban atmosphere for scholars.